Policy for Determination of Materiality of Events and Information

 The material events and information to be disclosed to the Stock Exchanges are broadly divided into the following categories:

-4. Revision in Rating(s)
+4. New Rating(s) or Revision in Rating(s) thereof

-7. Change in Directors/Key Managerial Personnel/Auditors
+7. Change in Directors/Key Managerial Personnel/Senior Management/Auditors/Compliance Officer

 8. Appointment or discontinuation of share transfer agent